vmware/concord-bft/bftengine/tests/simpleTest/README.md

 The state machine is defined in the `SimpleAppState` class in `replica.cpp`.
 It exposes only an `execute` method, which is called every time the replica receives an event.
-The `main` function simple starts a Concord replica parameterized with this state machine.
+The `main` function simply starts a Concord replica parameterized with this state machine.

 The test code is defined in `client.cpp`.
 The client sends a number of